Palomino Sauce Recipe: Creamy Pasta Without Vodka

 Optional swaps:

-Ladle the sauce over hot pasta or pillowy gnocchi.
-If you like, add more Parmesan and chopped parsley for a final flourish.
+Spoon the Palomino sauce over your favorite pasta or soft gnocchi.
+Top with extra Parmesan or chopped parsley for a flavorful finish.

-Pro Tip: If the sauce becomes too thick after resting, stir in a bit of warm stock or pasta water to thin it gently.
+Pro Tip: If the sauce thickens too much after resting, stir in a splash of warm broth or reserved pasta water to loosen it slightly.

 Pro Tips for Texture & Flavor